 TSAG to approve one outgoing liaison statement to all study groups to seek their feedback on TSAG C083 “New IP, Shaping Future Network"; the draft liaison statement for approval by TSAG is found in TD631.

+TSAG to note that by recognizing the broad support on the statistics, to elaborate further until the next TSAG meeting on the development of realistic metrics and statistics within RG-StdsStrat; and to investigate together with TSB on the feasibility of automating those metrics generation for their implementation by the Bureau.

-TSAG to authorize RG-StdsStrat to hold up to four interim e-meetings on the basis that contributions will be received.
+TSAG to authorize RG-StdsStrat to hold up to three interim e-meetings on the basis that contributions will be received.
 Contributions having a strategic nature are invited until the next TSAG meeting, in particular, on

 focus on hot topics which are not already discussed by ITU-T study groups and do not clearly fall within their areas of activity,